 - Operators must be present at the symposium to take the exam.

 - Operators must pass the lower level test (with a score greater than 70%) before attempting the next level.

 - The exams are timed.
 Operators will be alotted 60 minutes to complete the Level I & II examinations and 90 minutes to complete Level III.

-- Study guides are permitted for use during the exam.
+- The AALSO field guide is permitted for use during the exam.